 - 1) Important and unanswered questions in core disciplines.
-Answering these is critical to Harvard's mission of increasing human knowledge; - 2) The need to make sure our students are well-educated in the fundamental aspects of biology, chemistry, engineering, mathematics, physics, and statistics; - 3) The speed and unpredictability with which disciplinary boundaries move and erode.
+Answering these is critical to Harvard's mission of increasing human knowledge; - 2) The need to make sure our students are well-educated in the fundamental aspects of astronomy, biology, chemistry, computer science, earth and planetary science, engineering, mathematics, physics, and statistics; - 3) The speed and unpredictability with which disciplinary boundaries move and erode.
 Answering questions that lie at the center of a core discipline can create important new opportunities for inter-disciplinary research and advances in other fields can unexpectedly bring them into contact with a core discipline.

 We recommend that Harvard's schools continue with their plans to expand their faculty in science and engineering, including proposed appointments in the core disciplines.
-In this context, we propose that HUSEC review departmental expansion plans and advise the relevant Deans about the implications of these plans for increasing the strength of individual departments, promoting the education of undergraduates and graduate students, stimulating interactions between departments, and voiding duplication of effort between schools.
+In this context, we propose that, at the request of the Dean's involved, HUSEC review departmental expansion plans and advise them about the implications of these plans for increasing the strength of individual departments, promoting the education of undergraduates and graduate students, stimulating interactions between departments, and voiding duplication of effort between schools.